braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/optimizely.md

 #### Delete non-required field mappings (optional)

-You can also delete any data field mappings that aren't required:
+You can also delete any data field mappings that aren't required.
+Do the following in ODP:

 1. In the **Segments** section of the app, select the field mapping you want to delete from the **Field Map** drop-down list.
 2. Select **Delete Field Map**.